Legal aid

 What is legal aid?

-Legal aid is money from the government that will pay the fee for a solicitor to act on your behalf.
-To get legal aid you will need to show that you really need the help of a solicitor and that you cannot afford it.
-In some cases you may have to contribute to the cost of a solicitor but only when you have the money to do so.
+Legal aid is money from the government that will pay a solicitor or a legal representative to act on your behalf.
+In some cases, you may have to contribute to the cost of a solicitor, but only when you have the money to do so.